WomenPlusPlus/deploy-impact-22-openedu-e/src/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See [deployment](#deployment) for notes on how to deploy the project on a live system.

-REQUIERMENT.TXT?
-Final scripts are written in Python.
-!! * For requirements like install packages